Infant & Child Feeding

 It would be great to have a simple and short answer to all these questions.

-At the same time we have great science-based guidelines,
+At the same time we have great science-based guidelines for infant feeding,

 there's no one size fits all.

 Each child and each family has its own needs.
-Not all mothers can breastfeed up to six months.
-Some children will prefer the spoon, others the BLW method.
+Not all parents can breastfeed up to six months.
+Some families might prefer spoon feeding, others the BLW method.

 Not every family is able to cook daily.
 This is real life!